bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

-Paula Moya and Michael Hamer-García's 2000 anthology *Reclaiming Identity* (see footnote 5) provides a treasure-trove of methodological resources and examples for investigating identities with the "post-positivist realist" approach pioneered by Satya Mohanty.[^38] Linda Alcoff argues that identity studies is only positivistic insofar as its insights are claimed to be more than provisional:
+Paula Moya and Michael Hamer-García's 2000 anthology *Reclaiming Identity* (see footnote 5) provides a treasure-trove of methodological resources and examples for investigating identities with the "post-positivist realist" approach pioneered by Satya Mohanty.[^38] In that anthology, Linda Alcoff argues that identity studies is only positivistic insofar as its insights are claimed to be more than
+provisional:

 > Ontologies can be thought of as models of reality useful in science
 > (or in social theory) that approximate the world as it is, thus